published in the Belfast News-Letter on Thursday 23 June 1921

 In this article an endeavour has been made to give some little idea of the vastness of Messrs.
 Dunville's undertaking, but it must necessarily be incomplete, as it would require the space of a volume to properly describe a concern the greatest of its kind whose operations extend throughout the length and breadth of the world.

-This newspaper article was provided by Terry Thompson.
+This newspaper article was very kindly provided by Terry Thompson.

 published in the Northern Whig on 26 March 1921

 In the offices of Messrs.
 Dunville & Co.
 Ltd., Arthur Street, Belfast, the firm have placed a handsome memorial in recognition of the men who served and those who died in the great war.
 The roll of honour has been beautifully illuminated by Mr. W. A. Fry, of Holywood.
 It is contained in a handsome oak frame supplied by Messrs.
 William Rodman & Co.
 Ltd., and occupies a conspicuous place on the left-hand side of the main entrance inside the main office.

 At the top appears the inscription:—"In recognition of the men of the house of Dunville who served in the great war, 1914–19."
 In all thirty-nine names are given, of which seven refer to deceased service men.
 These latter appear under the words:—"Died on service," the names, rank, and regiment being as follows:—Corporal George Smyth, R.I.R.; Lance-Corporal James H. Cull, 14th R.I.R.
 (Y.C.V.); Lance-Corporal R. T. Newby, Queen's Westminster Rifles; Private Ernest Barnett, 8th Royal Highlanders (Black Watch); Rifleman William H. Granger, 14th R.I.R.
 (Y.C.V.); Rifleman George W. Hall, 17th R.I.R.; and Private J. L. Partridge, Royal Fusiliers.